 Update on the Illinois Crib Bumper Ban

 On April 8th, the bill to ban the sale of crib bumper pads in Illinois passed through the House of Representatives by a vote of 64-46.
-The bill (HB5348) now has to pass through the Illinois Senate.
-This is a major victory for the safety of our children and we are asking your help to ensure that the bill passes through the Senate.
+The bill (HB5348) was not voted on in the Illinois Senate, so the bill will have to be reintroduced next session.
+Watch this page for updates.

 The manufacturer’s bill (HB 2653) is stuck in the Senate.
 HB 2653 is not a ban, but a dangerous step backwards.

 For more info on the bills click here.
 We will keep you updated throughout the process.

 While product safety is regulated on a national level, there are many actions states can take to increase the protection of their children.